JuliaStats/Distributions.jl/docs/src/fit.md

 fit_mle(Categorical, x)        # equivalent to fit_mle(Categorical, max(x), x)
 fit_mle(Categorical, x, w)
 ```
-!!! note
+!!! warning

      Laplace distribution currently does not support weighted fit_mle.
 ## Sufficient Statistics

 For many distributions, estimation can be based on (sum of) sufficient statistics computed from a dataset.
 To simplify implementation, for such distributions, we implement `suffstats` method instead of `fit_mle` directly: